Glossary

 The purpose of the actions related to recycling is to recover the value of the materials present in the product, which for various aspects such as regulatory or dysfunction, are destined to become waste and be disposed of.

-• Green Marketing Circular Economy
+• Communication Circular Economy

 Product as a Service